Pan Fusheng: Cultural Revolution

 In October 1965, Pan Fusheng was appointed First Secretary of Heilongjiang Province in Northeast China and Political Commissar of the Heilongjiang Military District.
 The Cultural Revolution erupted shortly afterwards, and on 31 January 1967, Heilongjiang became the first province to set up a revolutionary committee.
 By enthusiastically embracing the "power seizure" movement by the rebel Red Guards, Pan was able to gain Mao's support and became a well-known figure throughout China.
 During the Cultural Revolution, Pan became chairman of the Heilongjiang revolutionary committee in March 1967, one of the only three provincial party chiefs in the country to have transformed from an incumbent provincial First Secretary to head of the revolutionary committee.
 This was considered a rare feat, as the vast majority of provincial First Secretaries were overthrown through power seizures by radicals and Red Guards, or were removed from power through other means.
 In April 1968, Pan was elected a member of the Central Committee of the Chinese Communist Party, and in April 1969, he became a member of the Central Military Commission.

 Soon after the establishment of the revolutionary committee, however, a faction opposing Pan emerged and sought to remove him from power.
 Pan became involved in factional violence.
 He jailed people from the rival faction, including party members and ordinary people.
 His supporters and opponents fought each other in major armed conflicts, and Pan had serious disagreements with the local military leadership.
 In June 1971, the central government dismissed him from his posts and put him under investigation.

 Death

 In April 1980, Pan died of a stroke in Harbin.
-In 1982, the CPC Central Committee issued a statement criticizing Pan for committing "serious mistakes" during the Cultural Revolution.
+In 1982, the CCP Central Committee issued a statement criticizing Pan for committing "serious mistakes" during the Cultural Revolution.